scala-android/sbt-android-protify/README.md

      using the live-code mechanism.
 9. Enjoy

-LIMITATIONS:
-  * Manifest changes will require `android:install` again (i.e.
-    adding/removing: activities, services, permissions, receivers, etc).
-    Incremental deployment cannot modify manifest.
-  * Deleting a constant value from `R` classes (removing resources) will require running `protify:clean` or else the build will break
-  * Singleton state will not be restored upon deploying new dex code.
-    (or resources when on device api level <14)
-  * Android instrumented tests are not supported.
-They will fail to run because of the sharded dex and re-located resource files.
-  * NDK is not supported at the moment (initial install works, no `protify` updates when jni code changes)
-  * When target device api level >= 23,
-    `android.permission.READ_EXTERNAL_STORAGE` will automatically be granted.
-    This means `checkSelfPermission("android.permission.READ_EXTERNAL_STORAGE")`
-    will always return true while building with protify loaded.
-You will not be able to properly test requesting `READ_EXTERNAL_STORAGE` at runtime when using protify.
-Reading external storage is required to load incremental DEX and resource files.

 ### Full IntelliJ IDEA & Android Studio integration

 To make it so that protify can be run when triggered in the IDE with a keystroke,